-b.
-The awardee shall submit all requests for prior approval in accordance with the procedures identified in Article 4.b. below.
+- b.
+The grantee shall submit all requests for prior approval in accordance with the procedures identified in Article Prior Approval Requirements below. - c.

-c.
 The cognizant NSF Program Officer will only request additional work within the scope of the award; will only issue instructions that do not constitute a project change as defined in Article Project Changes; and will only suggest changes that will not increase or decrease the estimated cost or time required for performance under the Cooperative Agreement (see Article Limitation of Funds).